-In connection with our issuance of Series B Preferred Shares, we entered into an amended and restated shareholders agreement with the holders of our preferred shares and Lin Bioscience International Ltd. in December 2020.
+In connection with our issuance of Series B Preferred Shares, we entered into an amended and restated shareholders agreement with certain of our shareholders in December 2020.

 The amended and restated shareholders agreement provides for certain special rights, including right of first refusal, co-sale rights, preemptive rights, registration rights and contains provisions governing the board of directors and other corporate governance matters.
-Unless specifically noted, below those special rights attached to our preferred shares, and shares of Lin Bioscience International Ltd. as well as the corporate governance provisions, will automatically terminate upon the completion of this offering.
+Unless specifically noted, those special rights, as well as the corporate governance provisions, will automatically terminate upon the completion of this offering.

 Each series of our preferred shares will be automatically converted to ordinary shares on a one-for-one basis immediately prior to the completion of this offering.
 For additional details on the effect of the automatic conversion and the related conversion ratio, see "Dilution," "Capitalization" and "Principal Shareholders."

-Pursuant to our amended and restated shareholders agreement, we have granted certain registration rights to our shareholders that are signatory thereto on the ordinary shares owned by those shareholders or their transferees.
-Set forth below is a description of the registration rights granted under the agreement, which shall continue to apply following this offering.
+Pursuant to our amended and restated shareholders agreement, we have granted certain registration rights to certain of our shareholders.
+Set forth below is a description of the registration rights granted under the agreement.

 Demand Registration Rights.
 At any time after six months following the effectiveness of a registration statement for the initial public offering of our securities, the holders of at least 25% of the voting power of the registrable securities then issued and outstanding may request in writing that we file a registration statement covering the registration of at least 10% of the registrable securities then outstanding on any internationally recognized exchange that is reasonably acceptable to such requesting holders; provided that the aggregate proceeds from the offering that is the subject of the registration exceeds US\$50,000,000.
 Upon such a request, we shall, promptly give written notice of such request to all holders, and use our commercially reasonable efforts to cause the registration of all registrable securities that the holders request to be registered and included in such registration by written notice given by such holders to us within 15 days after our delivery of written notice to be registered and/or qualified for sale and distribution in such jurisdiction as the initiating holders may request.
+We are not obligated to effect more than three demand registrations.
 This demand registration right is subject to a customary exclusion right of underwriters.
 We are obligated to consummate no more than three (3) registrations that have been declared and ordered effective pursuant to such request.